lloydwilliams/metrics/jmx/README.md

 then you can use the commands:

 - domains
-- domain <one of the domain names that it listed>
+- domain  (with one of the domain names that it listed)
 - beans
-- bean <one of the beans that it listed>
+- bean  (with one of the beans that it listed)
 - info

 For example: